Kaalaa/berlin-underground/cafes/vux.md

 You can of course have a delicious fair-trade coffee either with soy or rice milk, drink chocolate or tea specialties with it.
 They also have cookies, cupcakes and waffles mit hot fruits & whipped soy cream.
 And at least on of the cakes is made with spelt flour.

-If you don't have a sweet tooth, they can mix you tropical smoothies made from açaí, maracujá, coconut, mango, guava or cashew-fruit.
-OR you try one of the daily soups & salads or bagels with fresh sprouts, marinated tofu-saté, seitan-limão, guava jelly and vegan cheese, houmous or sausage with caramelized onions.
+If you don't have a sweet tooth, they can mix you tropical smoothies made from aï¿½aï¿½, maracujï¿½, coconut, mango, guava or cashew-fruit.
+OR you try one of the daily soups & salads or bagels with fresh sprouts, marinated tofu-satï¿½, seitan-limï¿½o, guava jelly and vegan cheese, houmous or sausage with caramelized onions.